xdstone1on163/streaming_LLM_on_aws_with_websocket/README.md

 4. Deploy the SAM template using AWS CloudFormation.
 This will provision the necessary AWS resources, including the API Gateway and Lambda functions.
 5. Configure the client-side script (client.py) by providing the WebSocket API Gateway URL.
 6. Run the client-side script locally to test the WebSocket connection and observe the AI-powered responses.
-### Additional Customizations
-Feel free to explore and customize the project further based on your requirements:
-- Modify the Lambda function code to enhance or modify the AI processing logic.
-- Implement additional functionalities, such as error handling or security measures.
-- Integrate with other AI services or APIs to extend the capabilities of the WebSocket API.

 ### How to connect to your API gateway
 1. use wscat (https://docs.aws.amazon.com/zh_cn/apigateway/latest/developerguide/websocket-api-chat-app.html)